Clarksville Police Department's Victoria Crosby receives Tennessee Highway Safety Office Technician of the Year Award - Clarksville Online - Clarksville News, Sports, Events and Information

 She has participated in over 70 car seat checks and helped to coordinate and participate in numerous fitting station events during this past year.
 Crosby is dedicated and passionate about safety and demonstrates it on a weekly basis.
 Congratulations Investigator Crosby.

 If you would like to schedule a car seat safety check to make sure it’s installed properly, contact the Clarksville Police Department and ask for a car seat technician.
 You can also email Inv.
-Crosby at or call 931.648.0656 ext.
+Crosby at victoria.crosby@cityofclarksville.com or call 931.648.0656 ext.
 5336.